Evaluation and Advancement

 Performance Appraisal Systems

-Federal employees are subject to periodic appraisals of their job performance under 5 CFR 430.
+As a federal employee you are subject to periodic appraisals of your job performance under 5 CFR 430.
 These performance appraisal procedures can have an impact on a wide variety of personnel decisions.
 Under the performance management rules, agencies must establish performance appraisal systems that:

-- provide for periodic appraisals of job performance;
+• provide for periodic appraisals of your job performance;

-- encourage employee participation in establishing performance standards; and
+• encourage your participation in establishing performance standards; and

-- use appraisal results as a basis for personnel actions affecting employees.
+• use appraisal results as a basis for personnel actions affecting you.

 The performance appraisal systems set up and used by agencies must be designed to:

-- establish performance standards that will permit accurate evaluations of job performance on the basis of objective criteria related to the job;
+• establish performance standards that will permit accurate evaluations of your job performance on the basis of objective criteria related to the job;

-- communicate to each employee the performance standards and critical elements of the employee’s position with respect to initial appraisal periods, and thereafter at the beginning of each following appraisal period;
+• communicate to you the performance standards and critical elements of your position with respect to initial appraisal periods, and thereafter at the beginning of each following appraisal period;

-- evaluate each employee on such standards during the appraisal period;
+• evaluate you on such standards during the appraisal period;

-- recognize and reward employees whose performance so warrants;
+• recognize and reward you if your performance so warrants;

-- assist employees in improving unacceptable performance; and
+• assist you in improving unacceptable performance; and

-Note: Special policies apply to senior executives (see Determining Pay in Section 9 of this chapter) and may apply in alternative personnel systems (see Section 7 of this chapter).
+Note: Special policies apply to senior executives (see Determining Pay in Section 9 of this chapter) and under agency-specific authorities (see Section 7 of this chapter).

 Managers and supervisors will rate subordinates on the elements of the job.
-Employees who perform at an unacceptable level in one or more of the critical elements will be given the opportunity to improve, with supervisory help.
-If adequate improvement does not occur, the agency may take action to remove or reduce the grade of the employee.
+If you perform at an unacceptable level in one or more of the critical elements, you will be given the opportunity to improve, with supervisory help.
+If adequate improvement does not occur, the agency may take action to remove or reduce your grade.

-If an employee’s most recent rating of record (formal summary rating) is below Fully Successful (level 3), the agency is required to deny the employee’s within-grade increase.
+If your most recent rating of record (formal summary rating) is below Fully Successful (level 3), your agency is required to deny your within-grade increase.

-Employees so affected are entitled to 30 days advance written notice that identifies the specific instances of unacceptable performance and the critical elements involved in each instance.
-The employee is also entitled to be represented by an attorney or other representative; a reasonable time to answer orally and in writing; and a written decision within 30 days after the expiration of the notice period.
+If you fail to meet an acceptable level of performance on a critical element, the first steps an agency must take are corrective in nature.
+These could include counseling, remedial training and more direct supervision.
+When you fail to improve your performance with respect to one or more critical elements, and after having been given a reasonable time to demonstrate acceptable performance, an agency may take action to remove or reduce your grade.
+If that happens, you are entitled to 30 days advance written notice that identifies the specific instances of unacceptable performance and the critical elements involved in each instance.
+You are also entitled to be represented by an attorney or other representative; a reasonable time to answer orally and in writing; and a written decision within 30 days after the expiration of the notice period.
 Agencies may extend the initial notice period as circumstances warrant.